SEAL-IIT-KGP/TWINSSE/README.md

 ## Steps to Run Experiments <a name="runexp"></a>

-Compile Blake3 library
+_All commands below should be issued from TWINSSE home directory unless otherwise specified explicitly._

+After installing all dependencies and setting up Redis++, the Blake3 library should be compiled (required by the experiments).
+To compile Blake3 library, invoke the following Makefile rule (this is pertaing to the primary Makefile in the TWINSSE home directory).
 ```bash
 make blake_lib
 ```

+Set the parameters for experiments in the configuration file to be used located in the [configuration](./configuration/) subdirectory.
+A configuration file for the database in the [databases](./databases/) subdirectory is already supplied with the codebase.

-Set parameters for each subproject by navigating to each subproject directory and go through the instructions in README files.
+Set the parameters for subproject by navigating to each subproject directory and go through the instructions in README files.
 Generate the meta-keywords databases in project *subdirectories* (not from the top-level TWINSSE directory) by executing the following command in the `database` subdirectory (not the top-level [`databases`](./databases/) directory) for with the project directory (_does not apply to conjunctive and DNF_).

 ```C++
 make all //within database subdirectory
 ```

-Set the plain and meta-keyword database parameters in the [configuration file](./configuration/) for the database in use (see associated README files).
+Set and double check the plain and meta-keyword database parameters in the [configuration file](./configuration/) for the database in use (see associated README files).

 If needed, generate the test vectors for particular experiments (a set of test vectors are already supplied inside the repository and respective project subdirectories).
-Instructions and Makefiles to generate test vectors are present in the project subdirectory and _database_ directory of each project subdirectory.
+Instructions and Makefiles to generate test vectors are present in the project subdirectory and _database_ directory within each project subdirectory.

 Double-check all parameters and file paths.
 Ensure all necessary databases (including test vectors) are generated/available.

 Clean the projects by executing the following command in the TWINSSE directory.
 This clears the generated databases (including the temporary ones) and clears the Redis database too.
+This does not clear the result files generated in the experiments.

 ```bash
 make clean_all